gchudnov/jaxzilla/README.md

 <img src="res/images/jaxzilla.png" width="192px" height="192px" align="right" />

-A JSON parser for Scala with SAX style API.
+A JSON parser for Scala with SAX-style API.

 The parser parses the document and dispatches events corresponding to the structure of the document.